scala-steward/dt-lab-scala-alligator/README.md

 ```
 TYPE OPERATOR ACTOR LINK
 ```
-*NOTE, only the TYPE API and the ACTOR API will probably be coded in release Alligator*
+*NOTE, only the TYPE API and the ACTOR API will probably be coded in Alligator*

 This is the kernel of the DTLab.